 3. Make a hypothesis-- a guess about how to explain what you have noticed and to answer your question.

 4. Design experiments to test your hypothesis and determine if it is true.
-Be sure to think about all the various things that could affect your results, and change only one variable at a time.
-You want to be sure you know what is causing the outcome (results) you get, and that your results are not just caused by chance, or by some other condition you have not thought about.
+Be sure to think about all the things that could affect your results, and change only one variable at a time.
+(You want to know what is causing the outcome you get.
+You also want to be sure your results are not accidental or caused by some condition you had not considered.)

 5. Make accurate (careful and exact) observations, and keep accurate records.

-6. Evaluate, and change or repeat the experiment if necessary.
+6. Evaluate your results.
+(Look them over and decide if they are clear and valid.)
+Change or repeat the experiment if necessary.